Young Writers Institute

 When and where will the Young Writers Institute take place?

-The Young Writers Institute will run weekdays from June 23 to July 1, held Monday through Friday each week.
-The Institute will be primarily located at the University of Pittsburgh, Posvar Hall, 230 South Bouquet Street, meeting on the fifth floor in the School of Education's area.Will there be an orientation for the Young Writers Institute?
+The Young Writers Institute will run weekdays from June 22 to June 30, held Monday through Friday each week.
+A closing ceremony will take place on July 1.
+The Institute will be primarily located at the University of Pittsburgh, Posvar Hall, 230 South Bouquet Street.What are the Institute hours?

-Children can be dropped off as early as 7:30 a.m.
-The Institute starts promptly at 8:00 a.m. and ends at 12:00 p.m.
-Pick-up time is between 12:00 p.m. and 12:15 p.m., and all children must be picked up by 12:15 p.m.Who will be teaching at the Young Writers Institute?
+Children can be dropped off as early as 8:30 a.m.
+The Institute starts promptly at 9:00 a.m. and ends at 1:00 p.m.
+Pick-up time is between 1:00 p.m. and 1:15 p.m., and all children must be picked up by 1:15 p.m.Who will be teaching at the Young Writers Institute?

 The instructors at the Young Writers Institute are a diverse group of educators and students deeply engaged in the craft of writing and education.
 Our teachers include certified teachers who have completed the Western Pennsylvania Writing Project's Summer Institute and now serve as fellows for the organization.
 Additionally, graduate students from the University of Pittsburgh, who are pursuing degrees in writing and teacher education, will also be part of the teaching staff.
 This mix of experienced teachers and emerging educators ensures a rich, supportive learning environment for all participants.Will there be off-site activities?